ArduPilot/ardupilot_wiki/rover/source/docs/reference-frames-vacutug.rst

 .. image:: ../images/vacutug.jpg

 The `Vac-U-Tug <http://www.vac-u-boat.com/Vacutug.htm>`__ is an ideal candidate for a first ArduRover Boat project.
-Its roomy, has comprehensive  build instructions targeted for inexperienced builders, and does not usually require extensive waterproofing of the Ardupilot electronic components.
+Its roomy, has comprehensive  build instructions targeted for inexperienced builders, and does not usually require extensive waterproofing of the ArduPilot electronic components.
 Its definitely not a speed boat, but is a great long duration lake/pond cruiser.

 Parts List
 ----------